mrsimoes/hlnsync/README.md

 - Supports Linux only.

 ## Possible Improvements

+- argparsecomplete support
+- Find all hard links (aliases) to a given file.
 - Make `--include` and `--exclude` patterns more compatible with `rsync`.
-- Extend `cmp` to take hard links into account.
+- Extend `cmp` to take hard links into account and generally extend each command to either work on files or paths.
 - Filenames are NOT converted to Unicode.
 To allow using offline database across systems, conversion is required.
 - Detect renamed directories to obtain a more compact sync schedule.
-- Use multiple CPUs to hash files in parallel.
+- Use coroutines to scan trees and hash files in parallel.
 - Support partial hashes for quicker comparison of same-size files.
 - Further optimize the sync algorithm, though it has been working well in practice.
 - Support for checking for duplicates by actual content, not just hash.